vividsystem/vividsystem/README.md

 ### Hi there 👋
+# So yeah you stumbled across my page!
+Good luck and have fun!
 <!--
 **vividsystem/vividsystem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.